mongodb/specifications/source/sessions/driver-sessions.rst

    from the end of the queue and discarded (or allowed to be garbage collected)

 2. Then examine the server session that is being returned to the pool and:
-    * If this session is marked dirty (ie it was involved in a network error) discard it (let it be garbage collected)
+    * If this session is marked dirty (i.e. it was involved in a network error) discard it (let it be garbage collected)
     * If it will expire in less than one minute discard it (let it be garbage collected)